udacity/nd035-c1-spring-boot-basics-project-starter/README.md

 Your tech lead also created some HTML templates from the design team's website mockups, and they placed them in the `src/main/resources/templates` folder.
 These are static pages right now, and you have to configure them with Thymeleaf to add functionality and real data from the server you develop.
 You may also have to change them to support testing the application.

-From the link above, you can download the starter code and open it as a Maven project in IntelliJ.
+From the link above, you can download the starter code and open it as a Maven project in VSCode or IntelliJ.

 ## Requirements and Roadmap
 Your tech lead is excited to work with you and has laid out a development roadmap with requirements and milestones.
 They tell you that there are three layers of the application you need to implement: